 A fever is part of the body’s way of defending itself against an infection.
-If a child has a fever, it means that his immune system is working.
+If a child has a fever, it means that their immune system is working.
 A fever, by definition, is 100.4 F, taken rectally.
-You may want to take a toddler’s temperature under his arm, but be sure to add one degree to the results, to get a more accurate number.
+You may want to take a toddler’s temperature under their arm, but be sure to add one degree to the results, to get a more accurate number.

 A recent study published in the journal Pediatrics found that one in four parents give their children fever-reducing medication when their temperature is less than 100 F, but most pediatricians don't recommend treating a fever unless it's above 101 F. And if your child looks well and is eating and drinking, skip the trip to the ER; a high fever by itself doesn't always need immediate medical attention.

 “Most fevers in a child are not medical emergencies and can wait until the office opens to see a doctor,” says AAP spokeswoman Ari Brown, MD, a pediatrician based in Austin, Texas.
-She recommends that you bring your child age 2 or older to the doctor if he has a fever of 104 degrees Fahrenheit or higher, if he looks unwell, or if he has had a persistent fever for four or more days in a row .
+She recommends that you bring your child age 2 or older to the doctor if they have a fever of 104 degrees Fahrenheit or higher, if they look unwell, or if they have had a persistent fever for four or more days in a row .
 A child younger than 2 should be seen by a doctor within 48 hours of a fever.

-How can you tell whether your child's headache is serious enough to warrant immediate medical attention, or if letting her skip school and sleep it off would help?
+How can you tell whether your child's headache is serious enough to warrant immediate medical attention, or if letting them skip school and sleep it off would help?

-If your child's headache endures for several hours -- or if the pain is so intense that she can't eat, play, or even enjoy her favorite TV show -- call the pediatrician.
+If your child's headache endures for several hours -- or if the pain is so intense that they can't eat, play, or even enjoy their favorite TV show -- call the pediatrician.